datastax-demos/cornerstone/README.md

 VirtualBox will be the main virtual machine provider of the Cornerstone project.
 This will enable free orchestration across all platforms for all users.

+## Setup

+`set_credentials.sh.template` must be copied and configured using the filename `set_credentials.sh` within Cornerstone's base directory.

 ## Starting a Demo

-You can start any demo locally by running the appropriate file located in the `run/` directory.
+Any demo can be started locally by running the appropriate file located in the `run/` directory.

 To start the base Cornerstone project, run: